 Rapid change, the need to manage vast amounts of information in all areas, and many other societal factors combine to place enormous pressure on us in our work lives.
 Many people are in a chronically stressed state with unfortunate consequences for both themselves and the organizations for which they work.
-One consequence is the increased likelihood that employees will operate out of their least developed and most ineffective sides in work situations that require them to be at their best.
-In the normal, psychologically healthy adults described in In the Grip, such chronic inferior function manifestations are likely to be predictable, amenable to positive intervention, and growth promoting.
+One consequence is the increased likelihood that employees will operate out of their least developed and most ineffective sides in work situations that require them to be at their e normal, psychologied in F cally healthy adults desc he Grip, such chronic e liki inferior functi nanifes to be predictable, ion amenable to pos on, and wth promoting. inter Much of the new revision is based on rma the reported experien of emproyees of different types.

-Much of the new information in this revision is based on the reported experiences of employees of different types.
-This experiential information is supported and enhanced by research results attained from a stratified national sample of adults in the United States.
-Interested readers can find detailed descriptions of these research results in Myers, McCaulley, Quenk, & Hammer (1998).
-Generalizations about specific individuals must always be made with caution when interpreting the results of both experiential and empirical research information.
-Readers are therefore advised to view the information in this booklet as suggestive rather than prescriptive and as food for thought and further observation rather than as firm and definitive.
+This exp orma is supported and enhanced ned from a stratified national sample by resear i results a of adu n the Unit States.
+Interested readers can find detailed riptions f these research results in Myers, lley, & Hammer (1998).
+Generalizations cific 1 iduals must always be made with cauabout tion whe the results of both experiential and terpre pirical research information.
+Readers are therefore adto view the information in this booklet as suggestive rath than prescriptive and as food for thought and further observation rather than as firm and definitive.